-- Start selling at a farmers market, art fair booth or pop-up.
+- Start selling at a farmer’s market, fair booth or pop-up.

-- Talk to a successful restaurant owner about running a food truck for the ownerꞌs business.
+- Talk to successful restaurant owners about running a food truck for the owner’s business.

-- If your truck idea includes providing a public service or a benefit to your community, you may be able to obtain sponsors.
+- If your truck idea includes providing a public service or benefit to the community, then look to obtain sponsors.

 How to find food trucks for sale